ept/blog/drafts/accounting.md

 building our graph!
 Now I will show you how this graph representation maps to two standard financial statements most commonly used in managing a company: the profit and loss statement ("P&L"), and the balance sheet.
-This is useful, because as a startup founder you'll sooner or later have to discuss these documents with your board, and so you might as well learn what the hell they mean.
+This is useful, because as a startup founder you'll sooner or later have to discuss these documents with your investors/advisors, and so you might as well learn what the hell they mean.

 In order to produce these statements, I need to get out the crayons.
 Here is the same graph as before, with the nodes coloured in: